Pimento Cheese vs Stilton Cheese

 Specific Origin Southern United States Nottinghamshire, Leicestershire, Derbyshire

-Certification None PDO (1996)
+Certification Not Specified PDO (1996)

-Milk Type Cheddar, farmers’ style cow's milk
+Milk Type Cheddar, farmers’ style Cow's milk

-Milk Treatment pasteurized
+Milk Treatment Not Specified Pasteurized

-Texture Spreadable hard, blue-veined
+Texture Spreadable Hard, blue-veined

-Flavor Sweet, rounded chili spicy, strong
+Taste Sweet, rounded chili Spicy, strong

-Aroma Sweet, rounded chili
+Aroma Sweet, rounded chili Not Specified

-Forms Grated cheese mixed into a spread
+Forms Grated cheese mixed into a spread Not Specified

 Compare Pimento Cheese to Other Cheeses